Resume Sample Philippines 2023 [Free Downloadable Templates]

-Choose action verbs3 that go beyond just stating your duties.
+Choose action verbs4 that goes beyond just stating your duties.
 Use words that show how you delivered results, exceeded expectations, solved problems, did something innovative, or accomplished anything.

-Here are some of the strongest action verbs that can help you accomplish that:
+Here are some of the most potent action verbs that can help you accomplish that:

 - Promoted (to a higher position)